 Official Ukrainian estimates put the death toll at up to 40,000 Poles and 20,000 Ukrainians.

-Confronted for two and a half years with a Russian invasion that has claimed tens of thousands of lives and devastated entire regions, Ukraine hopes to join the bloc under a fast-track procedure.
+Confronted for two and a half years with a full-scale Russian invasion that has claimed tens of thousands of lives and devastated entire regions, Ukraine hopes to join the bloc under a fast-track procedure.

-The Ukrainian authorities fear that Warsaw, a staunch ally of Ukraine in the face of the invasion, will use the historic dispute as leverage against its neighbour during its rotating presidency of the EU, which begins in January.
+The Ukrainian authorities fear that Warsaw, a staunch ally of Ukraine in the face of the invasion, will use the historic dispute as leverage against its neighbor during its rotating presidency of the EU, which begins in January.

 You can also highlight the text and press Ctrl + Enter